Sepulator/react-2025q3-nom/README.md

-# React: Routing and Hooks
+# State Management and Context API

 The Movie Database API created with Vite, React, TypeScript and PicoCSS.